16 quick tips and tricks to simplify the way you work

 #9 Add cards to the right list

 Once you add a card to the calendar, it will show up in the default list which is the first you have on your board.
-You can change the default list with no effort in Settings by picking another one in the drop-down menu.
+You can change the default list with no effort in board settings by picking another one in the drop-down menu.

 #10 Link Trello and Planyway due dates your way